beam-pyio/firehose_pyio/README.md

 - _jsonify_ - A flag that indicates whether to convert a record into Json.
 Note that a record should be of _bytes_, _bytearray_ or file-like object, and, if it is not of a supported type (e.g. integer), we can convert it into a Json string by specifying this flag to _True_.
 - _multiline_ - A flag that indicates whether to add a new line character (`\n`) to each record.
 It is useful to save records into a _CSV_ or _Jsonline_ file.
-- _max_retry_ - The maximum number of retries when there is one or more failed records.
-Defaults to 3.
+- _max_trials_ - The maximum number of trials when there is one or more failed records - it defaults to 3.
+Note that failed records after all trials are returned, which allows users to determine how to handle them subsequently.

-### Examples
+### Example

 If a _PCollection_ element is key-value pair (i.e. keyed stream), it can be batched in group using the `GroupIntoBatches` transform before it is connected into the main transform.